-On August 8, 2012, the Company announced that its subsidiaries, CCO Holdings, LLC and CCO Holdings Capital Corp., publicly offered \$1.25 billion in aggregate principal amount of 5.25% senior unsecured notes due 2022.
+On August 8, 2012, we announced that our subsidiaries, CCO Holdings and CCO Holdings Capital, publicly offered \$1.25 billion in aggregate principal amount of 5.25% senior unsecured notes due 2022.
 The offering and sale of the notes has been made pursuant to an automatic shelf registration statement on Form S-3 previously filed with the Commission.
-Charter intends to use the net proceeds from the sale of the notes for general corporate purposes, including repaying amounts outstanding under the Charter Communications Operating, LLC revolving credit facility, to pay fees and expenses related to that offering and to fund the redemption of the CCH II, LLC 13.5% senior notes due 2016 on or before November 30, 2012.
+Charter intends to use the net proceeds from the sale of the notes for general corporate purposes, including repaying amounts outstanding under the Charter Operating revolving credit facility, to pay fees and expenses related to that offering and to fund the redemption of the CCH II 13.5% senior notes due 2016 on or before November 30, 2012.